-This guide provides a comprehensive overview of Great Britain address formatting, postal code structures, and localization practices.
-It includes information on postal services, languages, time zones, and address validation standards across Great Britain.
+This guide provides a comprehensive overview of United Kingdom address formatting, postal code structures, and localization practices.
+It includes information on postal services, languages, time zones, and address validation standards across the United Kingdom.

 Address Format